justinaray/tech-notes/scm/git.md

 ## Rebase

-Re-apply your change(s) at the end of a base branch to maintain a linear history
+Re-apply your change(s) at the end of a base branch to maintain a linear history.

+**IMPORTANT**: _Never rebase a public branch shared by multiple people_

 ### Useful options/switches